What measures has the EU taken in response to the Russian invasion of Ukraine?

 To prevent unfair competition, state aid may not generally be awarded to enterprises in the EU.
 In certain cases, the European Commission can approve state aid subject to stringent conditions.

 EU member states have to apply to the European Commission for permission to grant state aid in the context of the war in Ukraine.
+The Commission publishes regular overviews of measures that have been approved under the temporary framework.

-As far as we are aware, the Netherlands has applied 5 times for state aid decisions as at 25 april 2024, involving a total amount of €2.5 billion.
-These applications include a measure to support renewable heat projects, a measure to support the greenhouse horticulture sector, a measure to support small energy consumers and an aid scheme for energy-intensive companies.
+As far as we are aware, the Netherlands has applied 8 times for state aid decisions as at 18 September 2024, involving a total amount of €3.5 billion.
+These applications include a measure to support renewable heat projects, a measure to support the greenhouse horticulture sector, a measure to support small energy consumers and an aid scheme for energy-intensive companies and support to decarbonise industrial processes.
 The Commission also has given its approval to a Dutch scheme costing up to €406.4 million to support the filling of the Bergermeer gas storage facility following Russia’s invasion of Ukraine.
 The Commission approved the reintroduction of this scheme for up to €370 million on 7 July 2023.

 More information: